 Professor Johnson works in the area of systems and network security.
 Under his guidance, Kit Tse ‘16.5 produced a framework for verifying protocol sessions, including a proof of concept for TCP, the protocol that undergirds the entire Internet.
 She presented this work at the Fourth Workshop on Language-Theoretic Security in May 2017.

 Professor Kimmel designs algorithms for quantum computers, and tries to prove that these algorithms are faster than their classical counterparts.
-Recent students have worked on designing algorithms for graph problems like cycle detection, and analyzing the average runtime of quantum algorithms that run faster on not-worst-case inputs.
+Recent student collaborators have worked on designing algorithms for graph problems like cycle detection and analyzing the average runtime of quantum algorithms that run faster on average case inputs.
+Examples of recent papers with student co-authors:

 Professor Linderman’s research interests include heterogeneous computing (GPGPU), genome analysis and genomics education for the public, patients and providers.
 He is the PI of a NIH-funded project to create a genomics knowledge measure and is pursuing several genome analysis projects with Middlebury students.
 Current projects include: DECA, a software package for CNV calling that began as a senior thesis project; MySeq, a web application for exploring your own whole genome sequencing data; and a novel method for identifying disease causing mutations using simulation.